joftius/habits/README.md

 ## Getting started

 - Start small, maybe with 3-5 habits based on 2-3 goals and 1-2 values.
+- Focus more on habits at first and don't overthink goals or values.
+The hierarchy becomes more helpful later when making adjustments.
 - Keep it simple, like with this [template](https://s3.amazonaws.com/jamesclear/Atomic+Habits/Habit+Tracker.pdf).
 It should only take a few seconds to check boxes each day.
 - Start now, don't wait for better starting conditions.
 - Come back here in a week or two and read some of the expandable sections when doing your first periodic adjustment.
 Decrease frequency of adjustments after that.